-The current NDIA planning process begins with goals.
+The current NDIA planning process begins with establishing the goals of the participant.
 It then takes account of sustainable informal supports.
 The final step is the assessment of functional impairments.
-All three combine to determine reasonable and necessary supports.
-This process of starting with participants' goals is absolutely critical to the culture of the NDIS.
+All three then combine to determine reasonable and necessary supports.
+This process of starting with participant goals is absolutely critical to the culture and structure of the NDIS.
 The focus is, and must continue to be, on what people with disability can do and the support required to exercise their full citizenship - rather than what they cannot do.